LOADING

 comic_9_6_07_peopleskills

 The funniest thing happened in my 3rd interview in London, when I was asked:“If you were an animal, what animal would you be”.
-Coming from Estonia, this was a new to me.
-I couldn’t help, but wanted to burst into laughter, but I couldn’t, as we all know laughing at an interview is a NO-NO. Plus the HR people were as dry as anything when they asked me this, which made it even funnier.
+Coming from Estonia, this was new to me.
+I couldn’t help but want to burst into laughter, but I couldn’t, as we all know laughing at an interview is a NO-NO. Plus the HR people were as dry as anything when they asked me this, which made it even funnier.

 – Be human, and let me be human.
 I don’t like staged conversations (after all, we might end up seeing each other every day, it’d be nice to get along).